davidgoh24/learning-cybersec/README.md

 Hi, I'm **Wei Bin**, a recent **Computer Science graduate majoring in Cyber Security** from **SIM**.

-While looking for a full-time opportunity, I’m dedicating my time to improve my technical skills and deepen my understanding of cybersecurity.
-I’m passionate about continuous learning and eager to explore real-world cybersecurity tools, frameworks, and practices.
-My goal is to become a skilled cybersecurity professional capable of identifying, analyzing, and defending against modern threats.
+While seeking a full-time opportunity, I’m dedicating my time to improving my technical skills and deepening my understanding of software engineering.
+I’m passionate about continuous learning and enjoy exploring real-world tools, frameworks, and development practices that drive innovation.
+My goal is to become a skilled software engineer capable of designing, building, and optimizing scalable solutions that make a meaningful impact.

 ---

 ## 🎯 Objectives
-- Strengthen my foundation in cybersecurity concepts and tools
+- Strengthen my foundation in software engineering and cybersecurity fundamentals
-- Build hands-on experience through online labs and practical exercises
+- Build hands-on experience through real-world coding projects, online labs, and security-focused exercises
-- Document my learning progress for accountability and growth
+- Document my learning journey to track growth and reinforce consistency
-- Stay current with cybersecurity trends and technologies
+- Stay current with emerging technologies, software trends, and evolving cybersecurity practices

 ---